erwinrmendez/erwinrmendez/README.md

 ### ¡Hola, soy Erwin! 👋

-## I am a Data Analyst and Front-End Developer
+## Front-End Developer and Consultant

 - 👨‍💻 Currently working as a Web Development Consultant at Agencia Crece.
 - 📊 Interested in everything related to data analytics, web development, and research.